 At the duPont Hospital for Children, we have the capability to use growing metal prostheses to replace the cancer affected bone in young children so that the affected limb can grow with the child.
 Following surgery, we work closely with your family and primary care doctor to provide rehabilitation and long-term follow-up care.

-Thanks to our membership in the Children’s Oncology Group (COG — a national cooperative research organization that develops and tests innovative surgical and medical treatments for pediatric and adolescent cancers), we provide kids with the most up-to-date treatments for pediatric bone tumors.
+Thanks to our membership in the Children’s Oncology Group (COG — a national cooperative research organization that develops and tests innovative surgical and medical treatments for pediatric and adolescent cancers), we provide families with the most up-to-date treatments for bone tumors in children.

 At the duPont Hospital for Children we care for: